cagena/PlotSomething/README.md

 ## Introduction

 Our device is a pen plotter system that automatically plots an image through the use of an hpgl file.
-The user is initially prompted to calibrate the pen.
-Through a serial terminal window, the user presses ‘p’ to plot, ‘q’ to quit, and ‘h’ to return to the welcome screen.
+Through a serial terminal window, the user is initially prompted to calibrate the pen.
+Next, the user presses ‘p’ to plot, ‘q’ to quit, and ‘h’ to return to the welcome screen.
-After pressing ‘p’, the user is prompted to enter a hpgl filename.
+After pressing ‘p’ to plot, the user is prompted to enter a hpgl filename.
 Once that is completed, the device will start to read the hpgl file and plot as the program reads each coordinate.
 If this filename doesn’t exist in the folder, it will prompt a message that says, “invalid file name”.
 This device is meant for people who are able to convert their desired image into an hpgl file and for those who want to plot something on paper without having to draw it themselves.
 This device is also for people who don’t want a typical,